 You can customize this message on the Customers (end users) settings page by editing the User registration message.
 You can also add dynamic content to this message.
 For more information, see Providing multiple language support with dynamic content.

 When your users register, they receive a welcome email message (called the User welcome email) that prompts them to verify their email address and create a password so that they can sign in to your Help Center.

 Users receive a similar email message (called the Email verification email) when they add secondary email addresses to their user profiles.
 Both of these messages can be customized and both support dynamic content.

 Sending the email verification message to users you add

-You have the option of sending the verification email when you add users to your Zendesk by enabling the Also send a verification email when a new user is created by an agent or administrator setting.
+You can also send a welcome email when a new user is created by an agent or administrator setting.
 This is the same email message shown in the previous section.
 When you add a user yourself, you'll probably also want the user to verify their own email address and then create a password so that they can sign in to your Zendesk.
 But of course with the many access, registration, and sign-in options, including single sign-on, available in Zendesk you may not want to enable this setting.

 Allowing your end users to edit their profiles and change their passwords

-The Allow users to change their password setting is also selected by default.
-You normally want your users to be able to change their own passwords.
-But like the Allow users to view and edit their profile data setting, you'll want to disable this if you administer users and passwords in another system and use remote authentication.
+Users are also allowed to change their password by default.
+You normally want your users to be able to change their own passwords, but you'll want to disable Allow users to change their password if you administer users and passwords in another system and use remote authentication.

 Validating phone numbers